Council continues to take measured precautions to ensure we keep our staff and community safe.

 Looking after our staff

 We value the health and wellbeing of our staff.
 To support this we have implemented a range of measures to allow our staff to work from home or other locations to promote safe working environments.
 We have also rolled out technology to encourage teams to work remotely but still collaborate online.
-This is ensuring our critical services are maintained for the community.

 Australia's Department of Foreign Affairs & Trade is also updating the Smartraveller website regularly.